Fryie/fernuni_grade_scraper/README.md

 ```
 once initially.

+You'll also need an older version of Firefox (<= 46).

+Unfortunately, newer versions of Firefox break selenium.
+Installing FF46 and disabling upgrades worked for me.
+The sad state of browser automation seems to be that nothing works out of the box anymore without tedious configuration.
+Chromedriver didn't work for me.
+Phantomjs (1 or 2) didn't work for me (I suspect the page it's trying to open is too broken for phantomjs to work).
+If anybody knows anything that actually works, please let me know.

 ## Select exam
 Open up `lib/grade_scraper.ex` and exchange the `@exam_search_string` constant (currently, it's checking for the probability module).
 Basically, the scraper will just check whether that string appears somewhere on the grade listing page.